Nokia's smartphone: 25 years since it changed the world | DW | 13.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The Nokia 9000 Communicator — "the office in your back pocket" — was a smartphone even before the word was invented.
-It is 25 years since it revolutionized the market.
+It has been 25 years since it revolutionized the market.

 The Nokia 9000 Communicator was a sought-after product when it hit the market two and a half decades ago

 Nokia presented its 9000 Communicator at the CeBIT 1996 computer fair in Hanover, Germany, and launched on August 15 of that year.
-"The office in your back pocket" added to the IBM Simon in 1994 and the HP OmniGo 700LX in March 1996.
+"The office in your back pocket" added to the IBM Simon from 1994 and the HP OmniGo 700LX from March 1996.

 The 9000 Communicator was a smartphone even before the word had been invented.
 For a decade, the device was what a smartphone was supposed to look like.
 After the Communicator, Blackberry perfected the idea — until Apple's iPhone with its multitouch screen in 2007 came along.

-With 8 MB of memory and a 33MHz processor, the phone’s screen was a black and white LCD, with a then high resolution of 640 x 200 pixels.
+The phone had 8 MB of memory and a 33MHz processor.
+The screen was a black and white LCD, with a then-high resolution of 640x200 pixels.
 The long, thin screen meant it could offer a first: a graphical web browser on a mobile device.
 If you wanted to check your mail or open a web page, you had to literally wait about 30 seconds for the phone to go online before content — mostly text — would even start loading at a speed of 9.6 kbps.

-The 9000 Communicator was over 3.5 cm thick and weighed 397 grams.
+The 9000 Communicator was over 3.5 centimeters thick and weighed 397 grams (14 ounces).
 A contemporary phone like the Motorola StarTAC weighs abouit 75% less and is 1.5 cm thick.
-By comparson, IBM’s Simon weighed half a kilo, had only 1 MB of storage space and lasted about one hour without a power outlet..
+By comparison, IBM’s Simon weighed half a kilo, had only 1 MB of storage space and lasted about one hour without a power outlet..